pinkparrot-git/wordcounter/README.md

 - Prompts the user to input text and returns the number of valid words.
 - Ignores non-alphabetic characters when determining what counts as a word.
 - Treats multiple spaces as a single delimiter.
+- Excludes configurable stopwords (e.g., "a", "and", "or").
+- Configurable case sensitivity option for word matching and filtering.
 - Allows the user to type `'exit'` to quit the application.
 - Includes unit tests for core logic.